A Letter from the President

 - Employee Engagement

-- Support the adoption and understanding of Vassar’s digital workplace program by helping to create communication and engagement plans
+- Support the adoption and understanding of Vassar’s digital engagement program by helping to create communication and engagement plans

 - Design new programs that will leverage technology to enhance the employee experience by identifying opportunities and surfacing new approaches to successfully engage all types of employees